Bluehost is one of the most popular hosting companies on the web and I will never use them again.

 All I’m trying to point out is that your best choice is not Bluehost.

 Still have questions or want to learn more?
-You can watch my How to Set Up your Website Hosting in 3 Minutes or Less tutorial or contact me here with more questions.
+You can contact me here with more questions.

 It’s our job as responsible web users to take a stand and help the ill-informed.
 You, your site, and your readers deserve more.
 Save yourself the disappointment and choose something better than Bluehost.